Escape Plan

 The inciting incident occurs at 14 minutes when CIA operative Jessica Miller offers Breslin a lucrative deal to test a top-secret black site prison designed to hold the world's most dangerous criminals.
 The offer is too good to refuse, but comes with unusual conditions and secrecy..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Breslin is abducted and wakes up in "The Tomb" - but his extraction code is ignored and he realizes he's been double-crossed.
+This indicates the protagonist's commitment to Breslin is abducted and wakes up in "The Tomb" - but his extraction code is ignored and he realizes he's been double-crossed.
 His usual escape protocols have been stripped away.
 He's trapped in a prison he helped design the principles for., moving from reaction to action.

 At 58 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat Breslin successfully locates the prison's position (on a cargo ship) and gets a message out to his team.
 False victory - he believes rescue is coming and the pieces are falling into place.
 Stakes raise as Dr. Kyrie is revealed to be complicit in the conspiracy., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 86 minutes (75% through) represents the emotional nadir.
 Here, Breslin is thrown into "the hole" - an isolation box that breaks men's minds through extreme sensory deprivation.
 His expertise seems useless.
 Rottmayer appears to betray him to save himself.
-Breslin faces complete psychological breakdown - the death of his identity as the master escape artist., indicates the protagonist at their lowest point.
+Breslin faces complete psychological breakdown - the death of his identity as the master escape artist., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 92 minutes initiates the final act resolution at 80% of the runtime.
 Breslin discovers Rottmayer's "betrayal" was a ruse and they're still partners.
 He synthesizes his structural expertise with Rottmayer's improvisation and the loyalty of other inmates.
 The realization: escape requires trust and collaboration, not solo genius.
 They devise a final plan combining both their strengths., demonstrating the transformation achieved throughout the journey.